syyunn/kmeans/README.md

 -   After data generation, the `KMeans` runs on the data and its `labels` and `centorids` will be plotted under the name of `result/kmeans.png`

 -   To compare the `Gaussian` and `KMeans` together, please refer to the `result/final.png` which concatenates every generated pngs.

+-   To check the convergence, please refer to `result/log.txt` which logs the `intertia` and `center shift`.